Wear OS and apps

 - There still aren’t enough apps

-The LG Watch Sport is more than just an iterative, athletic-themed smartwatch, and the Korean company’s fourth Android Wear smartwatch since 2014.
+The LG Watch Sport is more than just an iterative, athletic-themed smartwatch, and the Korean company’s fourth Android smartwatch since 2014.
 The hardware is just half the story.

 Google’s Material Design ethos flattens previously embossed menus and icons, making way for a modern-looking interface.
 The themes are also darker, so the entire UI is easier on your eyes and on the watch's battery.